Client: Queens Meat

 The fee we charged was only $1,500.
 It was a little test and not meant to be a big money making an endeavor for us.
 The material expenses we needed was for a sandwich board, purchased second-hand from another client of ours for $20.
 We also bought a white magic marker for the lettering on the board: $8.
 The three flags were under $10 each, ordered from Amazon. and the most expensive material cost was for 1,000 business cards which were $90.

 HOW we do it:

 ANTIMARKETING is DISRUPTION.
 Disruption is how businesses stand out, proudly and boldly among the competition.
 The methods we use are this radical approach showing measurable increases to any business when the right techniques are applied to the right business.

-There’s no fooling customers.
+There are no fooling customers.
 They know the truth.
 In fact, we all do.

 Usually, the client’s spirit, aesthetic and persona can and should be used to their advantage without changing the internal business operations.
-In this case it worked out really well.
+In this case, it worked out really well.